kaiewiggins/kaiewiggins.github.io/_posts/2020-01-17-Feb5-WRAD-Burnaby-Live-Reading.md

 **Type:** Live Reading, Book Fair, Signing

-CWILL BC Authors will take turns reading aloud from their recent works in support of [World Read Aloud Day](https://www.litworld.org/worldreadaloudday).
+[CWILL BC](https://www.cwillbc.org/) authors and/or illustrators will take turns reading aloud from their recent works in support of [World Read Aloud Day](https://www.litworld.org/worldreadaloudday).
 Copies will be available on site for sale.

 Full details to come.